Cayo Costa State Park

 An unspoiled Gulf Coast island evokes images of wind-shaped trees, dunes, beaches and freedom to explore.
 This especially rings true for Cayo Costa Island.
 Accessible only by boat or kayak, this former fishing ground of the Calusa Indians features nine miles of undeveloped shoreline for swimming, snorkeling, shelling, fishing, birdwatching and exploration along with several walking and bicycling trails through the island’s interior.
 Shorebirds are numerous and one might spot manatees, porpoises and sea turtles offshore.

 This is coastal Florida at its best!
 Campsites and cabins are available for overnight stays and a ferry service runs to the island from several mainland locations.
-Visitors are reminded that camping is only allowed in designated camp sites in the campground on Cayo Costa.
+Visitors are reminded that camping is allowed only in designated sites in the campground on Cayo Costa.